-If your pet experiences noise anxiety and gets scared when fireworks sound on bonfire night, these 8 tips on how to calm down your dog are for you.
+If your dog has anxiety and gets scared when fireworks sound on bonfire night, these 8 tips on how to calm down your dog are for you.

 1. Start the calming process with calming tablets for dogs

-Now is the time to start administering Scullcap & Valerian Tablets on a daily basis, as this allows plenty of time to calm their nervous system and keep them stress-free.
-This natural calming product for dogs and cats are great for anxiety as they virtually have no side effects and are made using four active herbs; valerian root, scullcap, mistletoe and gentian.
+At Dorwest Herbs we recommend using herbal remedies for dogs to help relax them in situations that may cause them to become anxious.
+Our Scullcap & Valerian Tablets for Dogs should be given on a daily basis, which allows plenty of time to calm them and keep them stress-free.
+These natural calming tablets for dogs are great for anxiety as they virtually have no side effects and are made using four active herbs; valerian root, scullcap, mistletoe and gentian.
 The tablets are a perfect, non-sedative solution for relaxing pets on bonfire night.